Login

 APPLYING KNOWLEDGE AND UNDERSTANDING:

-At the end of the Course students should be able to apply the knowledge on anticompetitive practices and procurement of public services.
+At the end of the Course students should be able to apply the knowledge on anticompetitive practices and regulatory policies in oligopolistic/monopolistic markets

 MAKING JUDGEMENTS:

-At the end of the course students should be able to analyze market practices and understand the impact of different procurement instruments.
+At the end of the course students should be able to analyze market practices and regulatory policies.

 COMMUNICATION SKILLS:

-At the end of the course students should be able to analyze marke
+At the end of the course students should be able to analyze ex-ante and ex-posts regulation in markets with limits to competition and prepare presentations to discuss their effects.

 Prerequisites